bonfire-networks/bonfire-app/docs/DEPLOY.md

 - You will need to use `just` in order to pass the `.env` file to the executable.
 This can be accomplished by running `just cmd _build/prod/rel/bonfire/bin/bonfire <bonfire command>`.
 Just works from the root directory of the `justfile`, not your current directory.

-- The migrations should automatically run on first boot, but if you run into troubles the migration command is: `bin/bonfire eval 'Bonfire.Common.Repo.migrate()'`.

 - If you’re using RDS or some other locked down DB, you may need to run `CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;` on your database with elevated privileges.

-- You can check if your instance is configured correctly by running it with `bin/bonfire start`
+- You can check if your instance is configured correctly and get to the iex console by running `bin/bonfire start`

+- The migrations should automatically run on first boot, but if you run into troubles the migration command is: `Bonfire.Common.Repo.migrate()` in the iex console.

 - To run the instance as a daemon, use `bin/bonfire start daemon`.